pgmmpk/bbb_pru_adc/README.md

 ## Requirements

-1. Hardware: BeagleBone (Black), With RPROC (not UIO) enabled in `/boot/uEnv.txt`
+1. Hardware: BeagleBone (Black), With remoteproc (not UIO) enabled in `/boot/uEnv.txt`
-2. OS: Debian GNU/Linux 10 (buster), see https://rcn-ee.com/rootfs/bb.org/testing/2019-12-10/buster-iot/
+2. OS: Debian GNU/Linux 10 (buster), see https://rcn-ee.com/rootfs/bb.org/testing/2019-12-10/buster-iot/ Or Debian GNU/Linux 9.8 (the latter may need to be re-configured to use remoteproc)
 3. Python 3.5 or better
 4. Root access rights (needed to install firmware into `/lib/firmware` folder)

+Please note that (depending on your environment) you may need root priviledges to run this code.

 ## Installation